piercefreeman/mountaineer-di/README.md

 ## FastAPI Interop

-FastAPI is optional.
-If it is installed, native dependencies can call into dependencies that use `fastapi.Depends(...)`:
+If you're already using FastAPI elsewhere in your code, you can also use `mountaineer-di` to call into dependencies that use `fastapi.Depends(...)`:

 ```python